skip to main content

 Q: How do we enroll a current 8th grader at Carlmont?
 What’s the timeline of registration and course selection?

 A: The first step to enrolling at Carlmont is to fill out Online Registration forms and Adress Verification with the Sequoia Union High School District.
-Enrollment begins in November and ends in April every year, but completing forms sooner allows for the high school to better plan for course registration in the early spring.
+Enrollment begins in October and ends in April every year, but completing forms sooner allows for the high school to better plan for course registration in the early spring.
+Priority for your home school is given if enrolled before November 30.
 You can start enrollment at the District website

 A: After registration, your student will choose courses for their freshman year through their feeder middle school in March/April.
 If your student is not at a feeder school, your student will enroll with our Registrar Irma Abelt.
 Irma can be reached at iabelt@seq.org.
 More information can be found on the District website.